Amatory

 Amatory (commonly stylized as [AMATORY], to fit their logo) is a Russian metal band from Saint Petersburg, formed in 1998 by Denis [DENVER] Zhivotovsky and Daniil [STEWART] Svetlov.

 Later in 1998, they were joined by Evgenyy PJ Potekhin but the official birthday of the band is April 1, 2001, when Sergey [GANG] Osechkin joined and the trio became a quartet.

 They are considered to be among the pioneers of Russian alternative metal but their musical approach changed over the years.

 Despite relatively little media exposure, Amatory has gained a huge following in a short time through their live performances in Russia, Eastern and Northern Europe, and Central Asia.

-The band's current lineup comprises lead vocalist Sergei [RAEV] Raev, bassist Denis [DENVER] Zhivotovsky, rhythm guitarist/keyboardist Dmitriy [HELLDIMM] Muzychenko, lead guitarist/vocalist Ilya [EEL] Borisov and drummer Daniil [STEWART] Svetlov.

 At the moment they have released 7 full-length studio albums, 2 instrumental albums and 7 (including 4 instrumental) EPs.

 History

 1998–2001: Early years

 [AMATORY] founders Denis [DENVER] Zhivotovsky (Russian: Денис Животовский) and Daniil [STEWART] Svetlov (Russian: Даниил Светлов) met at the age of 13 in the spring of 1998.
-They have been hanging out and skateboarding in the courtyard of the block of flats where they both were living at the time.

 Initial rehearsals were held that same spring in Svetlov's apartment, they played snippets of their favorite songs by Nirvana, Sex Pistols, The Exploited, and a self-penned song by Zhivotovsky.

-In the autumn of 1998 a mutual acquittance set them up with Evgenyy PJ Potekhin who was older, more skilled and had additional guitar gear including an amplifier and an effect pedal.
-He became the much-anticipated vocalist, the "real" guitarist, the songwriter and the conceptual leader of the newborn band.
-Zhivotovsky then left the guitar in favor of the bass.

 Rehearsals were moved to Zhivotovsky's apartment because there was an empty bedroom to which Svetlov brought his drum set.
 The building itself was so called khrushchyovka (Russian: хрущевка) also known as krushcheby (Russian: хрущеба, Khrushchev-slum) – cheap, easy-to-build apartment blocks that were massively built all over the former Soviet Union from the late 1950s to the early 1980s.
 They are well known for their poor thermal and sound insulation.
 With this in mind the aspiring musicians covered with carpets the walls, the door and floor in their makeshift bedroom rehearsal space but it didn't work – the neighbours complained about the noise, regularly banged on the door and called the police.